kalu-o/mLEARn/README.md

 </h2>

 # mLEARn
-An Implementation of Mutli-layer Perceptron in C++.
+An implementation of Mutli-layer Perceptron in C++.
 The aim of mLEARn is to provide a simple and extendable machine learning platform for students in courses involving C++ and machine learning.
 ## Table of Contents